 Electric cars, hybrid vehicles, and any other alternative fueled vehicles are automobiles and all rules applicable to cars apply.
 These vehicles are not considered "Golf Cart and other Motorized Vehicles."
-Non-University street legal golf carts do not have the same privileges as University-owned golf carts.
-While a permit may be purchased to park the golf cart in a permitted location, driving it on UA pathways or bike lanes is not allowed.
-We strongly advise against bringing a golf cart onto campus for transportation.
-Proof of registration is required.

 Section VIII.2 Operator Requirements

 A valid driver's license is required for operating golf or service carts on campus.
 All operators are required to review regulations and must be registered with Risk Management.
 More information about their requirements can be found at: risk.arizona.edu.